leoluk/configmaster/docs/installation_guide.rst

     We managed to crash HP ProCurve by doing more than 100000+ SSH logins.
-    On the other hand, devices which run a full operating system like FortiGate or JunOS have no such issues and can be queried each hour (or in even shorter intervals) without experiencing any issues.
+    On the other hand, devices which run a full operating system like FortiGate or Junos have no such issues and can be queried each hour (or in even shorter intervals) without experiencing any issues.

     The ProCurve crash would take 12+ years to reproduce with daily runs,